Candidates can put up as many election signs as they want during the municipal election.

 If you cannot make it to any of the all-candidates meetings, there is another way to get to know the candidates.
 VoteWhistler.com site host Caroline Smalley announced on Tuesday, Oct.
 28, that the site has partnered up with Resort TV to create short video interviews of each mayor and council candidate.

 Smalley said all but two candidates have agreed to make the videos, which should be available shortly on the citizen advocacy website.

 Two videos are already posted on the site.
-Incumbent Mayor Ken Melamed has a video on sustainability titled “How to boil a frog”, and Jag Bhandari has a video explaining why is running for mayor.
+Incumbent Mayor Ken Melamed has a video on sustainability titled “How to boil a frog,” and Jag Bhandari has a video explaining why he is running for mayor.